josmar-crwdstffng/angular/aio/content/tutorial/toh-pt4.md

 <code-example header="src/app/messages/messages.component.ts" path="toh-pt4/src/app/messages/messages.component.ts" region="ctor"></code-example>

-The `messageService` property **must be public** because you're going to bind to it in the template.
+The `messageService` property **must be public** because you are going to bind to it in the template.

 <div class="alert is-important">